tagspaces/documentation/docs/extensions/epub-viewer.md

 # EPUB Viewer

-A TagSpaces extension allowing you to open ebooks in EPUB format.
+A TagSpaces extension allowing you to open eBooks or digital magazines in EPUB format.

 ## Features

-- Previewing ebooks in EPUB format
+- Previewing files in EPUB format
+- Automatically switch to two-fold mode by sufficient width

 <CenteredVideo
     caption="The EPUB viewer in action"